MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/samples/iOS/getting-started.md

 ## Preliminary Steps

 #### 1. Fork the Repository

-- Click [here](https://github.com/MobileCenter/demoapp-ios-swift) to access the GitHub repository containing the demo app.
+- Click [here](https://github.com/MobileCenter/demoapp-ios-swift) to access the GitHub repository containing the sample app.

-- Click the Fork button at the top right hand corner of the page.
+- Click on **Fork** at the top right hand corner of the page.

 #### 2. Install CocoaPods
-The following steps are reiterated on the Getting Started page in Mobile Center.

 1. Run the following command in terminal to install CocoaPods:
 ```
 sudo gem install cocoapods